 - Control a lot of moving parts, from guests to maintenance, to events to budgets and scheduling.

-- Train and recruit new employee.
-Supervising team on a day to basis ensuring labor target are met.
+- Train and recruit new employees.
+Supervising team on a day to basis ensuring labor targets are met.

 - Worked and managed in different stores in the city expanding my knowledge of the different markets in the city.

 - Reduced costs by working with vendors to reduce supplier fees by 8% during the third quarter of 2008.